What You'll Find On This Page

 The Avantgarde Jazz Festival is a large festival celebrating jazz music.
 This festival brings audiences and performers from all over the world to bring honor and celebrate jazz music.
 From May to July every year, this annual event is held all throughout Rovinj.
 Festival goers can find musical performances from the old tobacco factory on the waterfront to the main city square.
 Jazz lovers will enjoy this long lasting celebration of a worldwide and highly popular style of music.

 If your looking for hotels in Rovinj you’ve come to the right place.
-We compiled a list of Rovinj Hostels, Rovinj Apartments and Rovinj Hotels to make it easy for you to choose where to stay.
+We compiled a list of Rovinj Hostels, Rovinj Apartments, and Rovinj Hotels to make it easy for you to choose where to stay.
+We have a big list of where to stay in rovinj here, or some snippets below.

 - Roundabout Hostel.
 This new Rovinj hostel is located near the main roundabout when coming from the city Pola.
 A ten-minute walk from Old Town, the Roundabout Hostel offers an eight bedroom and a four bedroom with air conditioning and Wi-Fi.
 It is within close distance to beaches, the hospital, and located right across the street from excellent restaurants.
 Guests enjoy the relaxing atmosphere of the Roundabout Hostel.
 Check rates here.